isc-projects/kea/doc/sphinx/arm/ddns.rst

    bits.
 The default value 0 means truncation is forbidden; non-zero values must be an integral number of octets, and be greater than both 80 and half of the full length.
-(Note that in BIND 9 this parameter is appended after a dash to the algorithm name.)
+(Note that in BIND 9 this parameter is appended to the algorithm name, after a dash.)

 -  ``secret`` - is used to specify the shared secret key code for this key.
 This value is case-sensitive and must exactly match the value